 Subdivision 1.
 Definition.
 For purposes of this section, "eligible community clinic" means:

-(3) a consortium of clinics comprised of entities under clause (1) or (2).
+(3) a consortium of clinics comprised of entities under clause (1) or (2); or

 Subd.
 2. Grants authorized.
-The commissioner of health shall award grants to eligible community clinics to improve the ongoing viability of Minnesota's clinic-based safety net providers.
+The commissioner of health shall award grants to eligible community clinics to plan, establish, or operate services to improve the ongoing viability of Minnesota's clinic-based safety net providers.
 Grants shall be awarded to support the capacity of eligible community clinics to serve low-income populations, reduce current or future uncompensated care burdens, or provide for improved care delivery infrastructure.
 The commissioner shall award grants to community clinics in metropolitan and rural areas of the state, and shall ensure geographic representation in grant awards among all regions of the state.

 Subd.
 3. Allocation of grants. (a) To receive a grant under this section, an eligible community clinic must submit an application to the commissioner of health by the deadline established by the commissioner.
 A grant may be awarded upon the signing of a grant contract.
 Community clinics may apply for and the commissioner may award grants for one-year or two-year periods.